minio/minfs/README.md

 * list folders and subfolders
 * open and read files
-* create new files (not being uploaded to storage yet, only cache)
+* create new files
-* modify existing files (not being uploaded to storage yet, only cache)
+* modify existing files
 * move and rename of files
-* upload of files
+* copy files
 * delete files
 * change permissions

+## Known issues

+* renaming directories will cause an error when directly accessing the newly moved folder

 ## Build